DiAnne Gove

-DiAnne C. Gove (born February 15, 1951) is an American Republican Party politician who serves in the New Jersey General Assembly representing the 9th Legislative District.
+DiAnne C. Gove (born February 15, 1951) is an American Republican Party politician who served in the New Jersey General Assembly representing the 9th Legislative District from 2009 to 2024.
 She was sworn in on December 7, 2009, to fill the vacant seat left by the resignation of fellow Republican Daniel Van Pelt after his arrest on corruption charges.
-She has been the Minority Policy Co-Chair in the General Assembly since 2014.
+She had been the Minority Policy Co-Chair in the General Assembly starting in 2014.

 Early life

 Gove is the daughter of Anne Christoph and Richard Raymond Gove.
 She was raised in the Brant Beach section of Long Beach Township and attended Southern Regional High School in Manahawkin.
 She received a Bachelor of Arts from Cabrini College and later a Master of Arts from Monmouth University, both degrees in social science.
 Gove spent more than three decades in the faculty at Southern Regional High School, where she taught history and government.
 She served as mayor of Long Beach Township from 2004-2008 and served three terms as a Long Beach Township Commissioner.
 Gove served as a commissioner on the Ocean County Utilities Authority.